 (Image Source: LSA Insider)

 SEO has come a long way since the old days of overt rank manipulation and successful implementation of black hat techniques.
-Over the years, Google has released update after update designed to fight back against rank manipulators and provide better results for the user base at large.
+Over the years, Google has released update after update designed to fight back against rank manipulators and provide google search results or better search engine results for the user base at large.
 In response, most SEO experts have been forced to scramble, trying to predict Google’s next imminent round of updates and take action to stay at the top of the ranks for as long as possible.

-Today, SEO continues to evolve, but not in the fits and spurts of that 2011-2014 era that saw rise to major updates like Panda, Penguin, Hummingbird, and Pigeon.
+Today, search engine optimization (SEO) continues to evolve, but not in the fits and spurts of that 2011-2014 era that saw rise to major updates like Panda, Penguin, Hummingbird, and Pigeon.
 Instead, it is being gradually shaped as new technologies appear and become more popular, and user interests change.
 Consumers themselves are the motivators for Google’s consistent barrage of updates, whether they’re massive game changers like Panda and Penguin or subtle tweaks, like the recently overblown “Mobilegeddon” update.

-By reading these consumer trends and understanding the factors shaping user preferences and behavior, we can make reasonable predictions about the future of search—and accordingly, the future of SEO.
+By reading these consumer SEO trends and understanding the factors shaping user preferences and behavior, we can make reasonable predictions about the future of search—and accordingly, the future of search engine optimization (SEO).

 Mobile devices have grown steadily in popularity since their emergence almost a decade ago.
 Today, they’re responsible for more web traffic than all desktop devices.
 Should that trend continue, and experts predict it will, one day the overwhelming majority of all online traffic will be done on mobile devices, with almost no desktop traffic (or searches) remaining.